jorgecombalia/docs/c++/gettingstarted.rst

     You can directly type ``myuser``, there's no need to register an account to use biicode.
     To upload and share contents, replace ``myuser`` with your real biicode username.

-This should be the resulting layout:
+This will be the resulting layout:

 .. code-block:: text